Tight Mixed-Integer Optimization Formulations for Prescriptive Trees: Numerical Experiments

-For this problem, $r_i$ is a sampled reward, $w_{i} \sim U(-1,1)^d$ is a random decision vector with $d$ features, and $\epsilon_i \sim U(0,1)$ is added noise.
-There are no additional constraints placed on the variables other than those used to model the tree.
-We train a random forest from this data using \texttt{scikit-learn} \citep{scikit-learn}.
-We calculate the solve time to optimality with an increasing number of trees in the forest and an increasing number of features.
-We increase the number of trees according to $\{1,2,4,8,16,32\}$, and the number of features from 1 to 5.
-We repeat the experiment for 10 randomly generated datasets for each forest size and number of features.
-We use default parameters and a maximum depth for each tree of 20.
-For these parameters, each tree has an average of $2893$ leaves.
-We show example problem sizes of the formulations when there are 5 features in Table \ref{table:problem_size}.
-This shows the number of constraints, binary variables, and we show the sparsity of the constraint matrix with the number of nonzero entries.
-As noted earlier, the number of constraints in \texttt{projected} formulation is substantially smaller, while the number of binary variables is also less than the other formulations.
-The MIO formulations were solved using a \texttt{Gurobi} solver (\cite{gurobi}), with a time limit of 30 minutes (1800s) for each trial but otherwise default parameters.
-The experiments were run on a MacBook Pro with an Intel 8-Core i9@2.4GHz with 32GB RAM.
+For the small-scale simulations, we calculate the solve time to optimality with an increasing number of trees in the forest and an increasing number of features.
+We increase the number of trees according to $\{1,2,4,8\}$.
+We use default parameters and a maximum depth for each tree of 8.
+For these parameters, each tree has an average of $189$ leaves.
+We show problem sizes of the formulations when there are 5 features in Table \ref{table:problem_size_small}.
+This shows the number of constraints, binary variables, and the sparsity of the constraint matrix with the number of nonzero entries.
+We note the very large number of constraints for \texttt{multilinear}, even for relatively small problem instances.
+With this many constraints, even creating the model in \texttt{Gurobi} can be prohibitively slow.
+As mentioned earlier, the number of constraints in \texttt{projected} formulation is substantially smaller, while the number of binary variables is also less than the other formulations.

+The time taken to solve to optimality is given in Figure \ref{fig:small_scale_time_taken}, on a log-log axis for clarity with \texttt{multilinear} referenced as \texttt{mlo}.
+We highlight that problems that can be solved in approximately 1 second using the other methods cannot be solved within the 30-minute time window for the \texttt{multilinear} formulation.
+However, we recognize that the solve time might be improved by employing additional techniques such as delayed constraint generation or removal of redundant constraints, which we don't implement for consistency with the other formulations and since this adds substantially to the complexity of the implementation.